Cinema

 CINE 642 Episodic Screenwriting (Units: 3)

-Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212* or equivalents with grades of C or better; CINE 450* or equivalent; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors and minors; CINE 200, CINE 202, CINE 204, CINE 211, CINE 212 or equivalents with grades of C or better; CINE 450* or equivalent; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
-CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.

 CINE 646 Feature Screenwriting II (Units: 3)

-Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; CINE 450* or equivalent, CINE 456* or equivalent; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors and minors; CINE 200, CINE 202, CINE 204, CINE 211, and CINE 212 or equivalents with grades of C or better; CINE 450* or equivalent, CINE 456* or equivalent; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
-CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.

 CINE 648 Screenplay Revising (Units: 3)

-Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212* or equivalents with grades of C or better; CINE 450*; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212* or equivalents with grades of C or better; CINE 450* and one additional screenwriting course at the 400 or 600 level; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
-CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.

 CINE 650 Filmmaking Master Class (Unit: 1)

-Prerequisites: Restricted to senior Cinema majors and consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors and permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+Exceptions to this limit require the permission of the instructor.

 CINE 652 Documentary Animation (Units: 3)